alexpdp7/proxmox-k8s/README.md

 However, Minikube is geared towards running that VM in an hypervisor in your workstation.
 Using Minikube to deploy a VM to hypervisors such as Proxmox does not seem to be a first-class citizen (for now).

+Another noteworthy feature is that this setup integrates with existing DHCP.
+Most bare metal setups use MetalLB, which requires reserving an IP range.
+This uses kube-vip as a load balancer that can request IPs via DHCP.

 # Requirements

 * Working DHCP/DNS on your network.